dnestfranco/Reference_Code/sql-syntax.md

     - `DESC` or `ASC` - DESC is for descending, ASC is for ascending
 - `LIKE` - The logical operator that compares to a string of text
     - `%` - Wildcard operator that is an abstract placeholder for characters
+    -   Learn more about it here at https://www.w3schools.com/SQL/sql_like.asp
 - `LIMIT` - Statement that restricts the amount of tuples returned; great for working with large data